 Esther M. Leerkes, Associate Dean for Research

-Charles C. Dent, Assistant Dean
+Charles C. Dent, Assistant Dean of Operations and Administration

-Lisa Walker, Assistant Dean
+Lisa Walker, Assistant Dean for Research Operations

-In the School of Health and Human Sciences, academic programs are offered through the Department of Communication Sciences and Disorders, the Department of Community and Therapeutic Recreation, the Department of Human Development and Family Studies, the Department of Kinesiology, the Department of Nutrition, the Department of Peace and Conflict Studies, the Department of Public Health Education, and the Department of Social Work.
+In the School of Health and Human Sciences, academic programs are offered through the Department of Communication Sciences and Disorders, the Department of Community and Therapeutic Recreation, the Department of Human Development and Family Studies, the Department of Kinesiology, the Department of Nutrition, the Department of Peace and Conflict Studies, the Department of Public Health Education, and the Department of Social Work, including a program in Gerontology.
 There is also a graduate program in Genetic Counseling.
 Each department and program offers varied courses for all university students and programs of study leading to undergraduate and graduate majors and minors in their respective areas.
 The school’s programs are designed to meet specialized interests of students and also the requirements of state and national accrediting agencies and professional associations.

-The Department of Communication Sciences and Disorders provides opportunities for the study of normal speech, language, and hearing and the associated disorders, leading to the bachelor of science degree in Speech Pathology and Audiology.
+The Department of Communication Sciences and Disorders provides opportunities for the study of normal speech, language, and hearing as well as the study of associated disorders, leading to the bachelor of science degree in Speech Pathology and Audiology.
 The courses offered in this program are pre-professional and prepare the student for further study at the graduate level.
 Faculty and students in Communication Sciences and Disorders provide services to clients in the University Speech and Hearing Center, and engage in cooperative work with area schools, hospitals, and other human service agencies.
 In addition, a Master of Arts degree is offered, preparing clinicians to serve children, youth, and adults with communication disorders.
 There is also a Ph.D. degree offering advanced study in teaching and research.

 The Program in Genetic Counseling offers an interdisciplinary master of science degree.
 The program is accredited by the American Board of Genetic Counseling (ABGC).
-Applicants admitted to the program are expected to enroll as full-time students, registering for the required courses for each of the four semesters of the program and the intervening summer sessions.
+Applicants admitted to the program are expected to enroll as full-time students, registering for the required courses for each of the four semesters of the program and for intervening summer sessions.

 The Department of Nutrition offers undergraduate studies with majors in Human Nutrition and Dietetics, Nutrition and Wellness, and Nutrition Science and graduate programs for the master’s degree, doctoral degree, and a post-baccalaureate dietetic internship certificate.
 The undergraduate Human Nutrition and Dietetics concentration (also known as the Didactic Program in Dietetics) and the Dietetic Internship program are accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association.